knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

     - The idea should be memorable (The more it is memorable the more easy it is to recall)
     - It must be repeated
 5. Use index cards technique to relate and recall.
 (Name on front and solution on back)
 6. Before sleep summarize all day learning.
-(Todo Try to blog it)

 #### What is Long Term Memory?

 1. Hippocampus is important part of our brain system for learning and memory of facts and events.
-2. Without hippocampus it is not possible to store new long term memories into cortex, a process called memory consolidation.
+2. Without hippocampus it is not possible to store new long term memories into cortex, a process called **memory consolidation**.
-3. Whenever we recall a memory it changes, a process called reconsolidation.
+3. Whenever we recall a memory it changes, a process called **reconsolidation**.
 4. Astrocytes, a glial cell, provide nutrients to neurons.
 They also make extracellular ion balance.
 Also involved in repair after injury.
 5. Astrocytes might help in learning.
 Mice and Einstein example.

 #### Creating Meaningful Groups and the Memory Palace Technique

-1. Creating meaningful group to simplify the learning.
-    1. mnemonics (short form)
+1. Creating meaningful group to simplify the learning: mnemonics (short form)
-    2. Todo create a tool to find sentences to form mnemonics
 2. Memory Palace technique
     1. Powerful way of grouping things you want to remember.
     2. You imagine yourself walking through a place you know well, coupled with shockingly memorable images of what you want to remember.